anirudhra/dotfiles/README.md

 * linux and macos directories contain other specific OS files and scripts
 * pve directory contains installation and maintenance scripts for PVE server and guest OS, migrated from: https://github.com/anirudhra/pve_server
 * sbc directory scripts for single board computer, installation for debian and arch distros
+* common directory contains ansible and other general scripts

 ## How to
+Clone this repo and:

+* For Linux (Debian/Fedora and derivatives)
-Clone this repo and change directory to .../dotfiles/linux and run linux_install.sh and linux_post_install.sh for Linux (Fedora/Debian/Ubuntu) or .../dotfiles/mac/macos_install.sh and macos_post_install.sh for macOS in that order
+** change directory to .../dotfiles/linux and run linux_install.sh and linux_post_install.sh in order
+* For macOS
+** change directory to .../dotfiles/mac and run macos_install.sh and macos_post_install.sh in order

 ## Client Linux